Project partners:

 Viviane Barnett Fellows.
 Photo credit: Jason Hill

-The Madrona Fellowship for Food System Leaders is a 12-month leadership development program supporting Black, Indigenous, and other people of color (BIPOC) working at the intersections of food, land, culture, and climate justice.
+The Madrona Fellowship for Food System Leaders is a 12-month leadership development program supporting Black, Indigenous, and other people of color (BIPOC) working at the intersections of food, land, culture, and climate.
 Through seasonal gatherings, mentorship, and peer connection, the fellowship nurtures transformative leadership rooted in land, community, and collective care.
 Guided by the rhythms of the region, it offers space for reflection, relationship, and regeneration.

 Formerly the Viviane Barnett Fellowship, we’ve chosen a new name rooted in place and reflective of the growing network of leaders and communities we support.